ALASdoo/alasdoo_com_v2/content/english/our-team.md

 ####################################################

 join:
-  title: "Want to become a part of our&nbsp;team?"
+  title: "Want to become a part of our team?"
   content: "We are always looking for candidates who share [our values](/our-story#values), goals, and [culture](/careers#culture).
-If you recognize yourself in them, we are a great&nbsp;match."
+If you recognize yourself in them, we are a great match."
   button:
     enable: true
     type: 'primary'